-This type of shark is the most common shark that we encounter on our pelagic shark dives.
-We see these sharks almost year round however best time to see larger numbers of these sharks are from March through June.
-May and June is the best time to see the large female Galapagos sharks migrating through our shark dive sites.
+This type of shark is the most common shark that we encounter on our pelagic shark research dives.
+We see these sharks almost year round though the number of individuals varies by season.

-The Galapgos shark is a large shark and can be more dominate then even a tiger shark at times, especially when they are schooling in high numbers.
+The Galapagos shark is a large shark and can be more dominate than even a tiger shark at times, especially when they are schooling in high numbers.

 On the way out to the site a marine biologist explains body language and a variety of behaviors.
-In this photo these sharks are trying to determine who is dominate by parallel swim next to each other.
+In this photo these sharks are trying to determine who is dominate by parallel swimming next to each other.

 Sandbar sharks are declined by 97%, this is one of the few places in the world you can go to see this species.

 Copyright © 2019 One Ocean Diving - All Rights Reserved.

 Powered by aloha & respect for sharks & the ocean